dhaval201279/dhaval-shah.com/content/post/2025-11-27-azure-adf-monitoring.md

 The most important takeaway?

-When your production pipelines are backed by this level of operational maturity, troubleshooting stops being a late-night nightmare and starts being a precise.
+When your production pipelines are backed by this level of operational maturity, troubleshooting stops being a late-night nightmare and starts being precise.
 You can finally trust your data workflow to be resilient and truly reliable.